Kieran Healy

 Kieran Healy is an Irish sociologist, a professor of sociology at Duke University, a member of the Kenan Institute for Ethics at Duke, and a regular visitor to the Research School in Social Science (RSSS) at the Australian National University.
-He earned his PhD in sociology from Princeton University having begun his studies at University College Cork, in Ireland.
+He earned his PhD in sociology from Princeton University, having begun his studies at University College Cork, in Ireland.
 His research interests include the social basis of self-interest and altruism, the organization of exchange in human goods (like blood, organs, eggs and genetic material), and the role of volunteering in the open source software movement.
-In 2002, he was awarded the American Sociological Association's Dissertation Award for "Exchange in Blood and Organs."
+In 2002, he received the American Sociological Association's Dissertation Award for "Exchange in Blood and Organs."

-Kieran was a successful college debater while at UCC, winning the Irish Times National Debating competition having previously been Munster and All Ireland Schools' Debating Champion.
-He was a loyal member of the UCC Philosophical Society (the Philosoph).
+Healy was involved in debating while at UCC and won the Irish Times National Debating competition in 1993.
+He was also a member of the UCC Philosophical Society.

-Healy is a member of the Crooked Timber and orgtheory.net group blogs.
+He is a member of the Crooked Timber and orgtheory.net group blogs.